Communicative competence ability. Communicative competence. Communication competencies of a business person

 1. knowledge and sensory experience of the individual;

-2. the ability to interact effectively with others,
+2. the ability to effectively interact with others,

 A comprehensive study of communicative competence is found in the works of I.N.
 Zotova.
 In her opinion, communicative competence is a complex education consisting of three components: emotional-motivational, cognitive and behavioral components.